avasharafi/Semantic-Data-Web/README.md

 The whole project organised in:

-- data folder: contains some query samples
+- data folder: contains some query samples and sample files to upload.
 - Notebook folder: contains .ipynb version of code
 - asset: contains style sheet
 - src : contains python source codes of dashboard